MetPX/sarracenia/doc/Prog.rst

 Accessing Messages without Sarracenia
 -------------------------------------

-FIXME, link to amqplib, or java bindings, and a pointer to the sr_post and sr_log section 7 man pages.
+FIXME, link to amqplib, or java bindings, and a pointer to the sr_post and sr_report section 7 man pages.